HugoBDesigner/Quantum-Phantom-Photo/README.md

 On the `Build Package` page, select the `.love` file of the game in the "File Selection" area.
 On "Build Settings", select `Two files (HTML+JS) with loading progress bar` (should be the default option).
 Write a filename for the project (I've chosen `game` for mine).
 The fields of "Title", "Description" and "Author" are optional and only show up in the Web Builder preset page (which this project modifies).
 So you can leave them blank.
 For "Initial Player Resolution", choose `1280` x `720`.
 Finally, set "Memory Size" to `64` MB, and "Stack Size" can be left at `2` MB.
 Click "Build Package".

 The downloaded package ZIP contains two files: an HTML file and a JavaScript file.
 In this project, I use a modified HTML page, that removes extraneous elements such as headers and footers, so it is proper for uploading to itch.io.
 If you wish to do the same, simply ignore the HTML file provided by the built package and use the `index.html` file provided in the `WEB` folder of the project.
-This will require that your JavaScript file be named `game.js` (as seen in the package building settings).
+This will require that your JavaScript file be named `game.js` (as seen in the package building step).
 Simply replace the `game.js` file on the `WEB` folder with the one you generated, and ZIP the two together, in order to upload to sites like itch.io.

 <hr>